Challenges of variational quantum optimization with measurement shot noise

-Interestingly, the same linear schedule proposed in~\cite{brandao2018fixed} for MaxCut problems, based on noise-free simulations, turns out to be suitable also for our ferromagnetic and disordered Ising chains in the presence of measurement shot noise.
-While one cannot associate a specific scaling exponent to the smartly-initialized QAOA algorithm, as, fortunately, in this case the scaling does improve with the circuit depth, it is quite plausible that sufficiently deep circuits can reach feasible computational times for practically relevant problem sizes.
+Interestingly, the same linear schedule proposed in Ref.\,\cite{brandao2018fixed} for MaxCut problems, based on noise-free simulations, turns out to be suitable also for our ferromagnetic and disordered Ising chains in the presence of measurement shot noise.
+While one cannot associate a specific scaling exponent to the smartly initialized QAOA algorithm, as, fortunately, in this case the scaling does improve with the circuit depth, it is quite plausible that sufficiently deep circuits can reach feasible computational times for practically relevant problem sizes.

-It is worth remembering that the proposal to use a smart initialization of the QAOA parameter is not new~\cite{zhou2020quantum,sack2021quantum,willsch2020benchmarking}.
+It is worth remembering that the proposal to use a smart initialization of the QAOA parameter is not new~\cite{zhou2020quantum,willsch2020benchmarking,sack2021quantum,PhysRevA.106.L060401}.
 However, our findings show that this choice should not only be considered as a good practice to marginally enhance the algorithm efficiency, but it is the only route to make the algorithm practical in the presence of shot noise.
-Indeed, if one performs (noise-free) state-vector emulations of the optimization run, good parameters can be recovered anyway, irrespective of the initialization~\cite{zhou2020quantum,sack2021quantum,willsch2020benchmarking}.
+Indeed, if one performs (noise-free) state-vector emulations of the optimization run, good parameters can be recovered anyway, irrespective of the initialization~\cite{zhou2020quantum,willsch2020benchmarking,sack2021quantum}.